-T

-representative on

-the Joint HOSC.

-If the requirement

-for political balance

-is not waived then

-the membership of

-the Joint HOSC will

-be appointed by the

-relevant Scrutiny

-Committee with

-Health Scrutiny

-powers.

-Quorum

-n/a 3 Elected Members 3 elected members

-The quorum for the

-Joint HOSC is set

-out in the Terms of

-Reference for this

-Committee in the

-Scrutiny Handbook.

-Substitutes

-n/a no No

-Co-optees

-Yes - but with no Yes - but with no Yes - but with no voting

-voting rights voting rights rights

-except:-

-Special Rules apply

-unless Statute

-unless Statute requires otherwise:

-requires otherwise:

-requires otherwise: Children & Young

-requires otherwise: Children & Young People - the option

-requires otherwise: Children & Young People - the option of up to 4 co-optees

-requires otherwise: Children & Young People - the option of up to 4 co-optees with voting rights

-requires otherwise: Children & Young People - the option of up to 4 co-optees with voting rights (in respect of

-requires otherwise: Children & Young People - the option of up to 4 co-optees with voting rights (in respect of educational matters

-requires otherwise: Children & Young People - the option of up to 4 co-optees with voting rights (in respect of educational matters only) (1 Church of

-requires otherwise: Children & Young People - the option of up to 4 co-optees with voting rights (in respect of educational matters only) (1 Church of England and 1

-requires otherwise: Children & Young People - the option of up to 4 co-optees with voting rights (in respect of educational matters only) (1 Church of England and 1 Roman Catholic

-requires otherwise: Children & Young People - the option of up to 4 co-optees with voting rights (in respect of educational matters only) (1 Church of England and 1 Roman Catholic diocesan

-requires otherwise: Children & Young People - the option of up to 4 co-optees with voting rights (in respect of educational matters only) (1 Church of England and 1 Roman Catholic diocesan representative and

-requires otherwise: Children & Young People - the option of up to 4 co-optees with voting rights (in respect of educational matters only) (1 Church of England and 1 Roman Catholic diocesan representative and 2 parent governors)

-requires otherwise: Children & Young People - the option of up to 4 co-optees with voting rights (in respect of educational matters only) (1 Church of England and 1 Roman Catholic diocesan representative and 2 parent governors) Joint HOSC

-requires otherwise: Children & Young People - the option of up to 4 co-optees with voting rights (in respect of educational matters only) (1 Church of England and 1 Roman Catholic diocesan representative and 2 parent governors) Joint HOSC The option of up to

-requires otherwise: Children & Young People - the option of up to 4 co-optees with voting rights (in respect of educational matters only) (1 Church of England and 1 Roman Catholic diocesan representative and 2 parent governors) Joint HOSC The option of up to 3 co-optees with

-requires otherwise: Children & Young People - the option of up to 4 co-optees with voting rights (in respect of educational matters only) (1 Church of England and 1 Roman Catholic diocesan representative and 2 parent governors) Joint HOSC The option of up to 3 co-optees with voting rights as

-Co-optees can be a requires otherwise: Children & Young People - the option of up to 4 co-optees with voting rights (in respect of educational matters only) (1 Church of England and 1 Roman Catholic diocesan representative and 2 parent governors) Joint HOSC The option of up to 3 co-optees with voting rights as approved by Council. rm or as a standing member

-- requires otherwise: Children & Young People - the option of up to 4 co-optees with voting rights (in respect of educational matters only) (1 Church of England and 1 Roman Catholic diocesan representative and 2 parent governors) Joint HOSC The option of up to 3 co-optees with voting rights as approved by Council.

-- there is a 1 month requires otherwise: Children & Young People - the option of up to 4 co-optees with voting rights (in respect of educational matters only) (1 Church of England and 1 Roman Catholic diocesan representative and 2 parent governors) Joint HOSC The option of up to 3 co-optees with voting rights as approved by Council. ppointed for a fixed tell notice period on either

-Meetings As and when required Meet approximately 6 times a year.
-Meetings may be formal public meetings, informal working group or sub-group meetings as necessary to deliver the work programme Joint Scrutiny Committees with other authorities can be established.
-The Members of the Joint HOSC with Shropshire is a subcommittee of the Health and Adult Care Scrutiny Committee.
-Meet approximately 6 times a year.
-Meetings may be formal public meetings, informal working group or sub- group meetings as necessary to deliver the work programme Meetings held in pu I Yes (subject to rules on exempt information and confidential information) Yes (subject to rules on exempt information and confidential information) Informal working groups may be held in private but if so notes/ minutes of that meeting will be considered in a public in a future public meeting

-Joint working/ working groups Court Workings Work Scrutiny Committee(s) can hold joint meetings/ scrutiny reviews with one or more other Scrutiny Committees and establish working groups, sub groups, joint committees and joint sub committees where the Chairman/ Chairmen of the relevant Scrutiny Committee(s) agree that it is conducive to the efficient delivery of the scrutiny function.
+representative on the Joint HOSC.
+If the requirement for political balance is not waived then the membership of the Joint HOSC will be appointed by the relevant Scrutiny Committee with Health Scrutiny powers.
+Quorum n/a 3 Elected Members The quorum for the Joint HOSC is set out in the Terms of Reference for this Committee in the Scrutiny Handbook.
+3 elected members Substitutes n/a no No Co-optees T Yes - but with no voting rights Yes - but with no voting rights except:- Special Rules children & young people -4 co-optees with voting rights (in respect of educational matters only) (1 Church of England and 1 Roman Catholic diocesan representative and 2 parent governors) Joint HOSC 3 co-optees with voting rights as approved by Council.
+Yes - but with no voting rights Co-optees can be appointed for a fixed term or as a standing member - there is a 1 month notice period on either side.
+Members of one Scrutiny Committee can be co-opted to work with another Scrutiny Committee.
+Meetings As and when Meet approximately Meet approximately 6 required 6 times a year.
+Meetings may be times a year.
+Meetings may be formal public formal public meetings, informal working group or sub-group meetings as necessary to deliver the work programme Joint Scrutiny Committees with other authorities can be established.
+The Members of the Joint HOSC with Shropshire is a subcommittee of the Health and Adult Care Scrutiny Committee. meetings, informal working group or sub- group meetings as necessary to deliver the work programme Meetings held in public Yes (subject to Yes (subject to rules on exempt information and rules on exempt confidential information) information and Informal working groups may be held in private confidential but if so notes/ minutes of that meeting will be information) considered in a public in a future public meeting Calling meetings Scrutiny Committee(s) can hold joint meetings/ scrutiny reviews with one or more other Scrutiny Committees and establish working groups, sub groups, joint committees and joint sub committees where the Chairman/ Chairmen of the relevant Scrutiny Committee(s) agree that it is conducive to the efficient delivery of the scrutiny function.
 Where 2 Scrutiny Committees work jointly on an issue under scrutiny and the meeting is held as a formal public Committee meeting one Scrutiny Committee will be the lead Committee for this area of work.
 Working Groups are not formal Council meetings and do not have to meet in public or meet the political balance requirements as any findings/ recommendations are reported to the relevant Scrutiny Committee(s) for consideration.
-Calling meetings The Chairman A schedule of meetings is agreed by the may ask the Committee as required to deliver the work Proper Officer to programme or the Chairman may ask the Proper call a meeting.
-Officer to call a meeting Agenda items Agreed by the Agenda items are approved by the Scrutiny Chair of the Committee Chairman as required to deliver the Scrutiny work programme agreed by the Scrutiny Management Committee.
-Board Scrutiny Reports n/a Scrutiny reports are sent to the Proper Officer II/A for inclusion on the Cabinet agenda (if within the Budget and Policy Framework) and Council (if outside the Budget and Policy Framework).
+The Chairman may ask the Proper Officer to call a meeting.
+A schedule of meetings is agreed by the Committee as required to deliver the work programme or the Chairman may ask the Proper Officer to call a meeting

+Agenda items Agreed by the Chair of the Scrutiny Management Board Agenda items are approved by the Scrutiny Committee Chairman as required to deliver the work programme agreed by the Scrutiny Committee.
+Scrutiny Reports n/a Scrutiny reports are sent to the Proper Officer for inclusion on the Cabinet agenda (if within the Budget and Policy Framework) and Council (if outside the Budget and Policy Framework).